Best Things to Do in Bangkok with Kids

 This is a fun dinner option to take the family to have an International buffet on the 78th floor and then you have access to the revolving observation deck on the 81st floor afterwards.

-10. Have a traditional English style Tea Party at T’s on 56
+64. Have a Traditional English style Tea Party at Chan & Yupa

 The lovely all-glass atrium feels like you are in a true English cottage.
 We have celebrated many birthdays and baby showers at this little tea house!

-11. Try the interactive suki hotpot at You & I Suki Buffet
+65. Try the Interactive Suki hotpot at You & I Suki Buffet

 If you’ve ever been to a fondue restaurant, this is very similar!
 Yet sooo much cheaper!